A Breakout Character

 - While several of the more notable characters of the Mass Effect series debut in the first game, Mass Effect 2 brings us a number of important ones as well.
 Perhaps the biggest are the Illusive Man, EDI, Miranda, Mordin, and Thane.

-- Rush and Protoman didn't appear in the Mega Man series until the third installment.
-Bass didn't come into existence until the seventh.
+- Rush and Proto Man didn't appear in the Mega Man (Classic) series until Mega Man 3.
+Bass didn't come into existence until Mega Man 7.

 - Mocchis are one of the "main 6" monster breeds of Monster Rancher, and are often one of the species shown at the forefront in the series.
 This is possibly due to Mocchi's involvement as the mascot of the anime series.
 However, Mocchis didn't appear until Monster Rancher 2.